 - Create a curated guest list

-- Partner up with a local business
+- Partner up with a local business or charity

 - Give freebies or special offers to attendees